chainflip-io/chainflip-backend/state-chain/pallets/cf-validator/README.md

   a fixed number of blocks set with `set_blocks_for_epoch` and an Auction session which is of an undetermined number of blocks.
 - Emergency Rotation: A rotation that is triggered because network liveness has dropped below the liveness threshold.
+- Bidder: An entity that has placed a bid and would hope to be included in the winning set
+- Winners: Those Bidders that have been evaluated and have been included in the winning set
+- Minimum Bid: The minimum bid required to be included in the Winners set
+- Backup Node: A group of bidders who make up a group size of ideally 1/3 of the desired authority set size.
+They are expected to act as a reserve in that they are fully functioning nodes that are ready to become an authority during any upcoming rotation.